Pasco County, Florida: Railroads

-CSX operates three rail lines within the county.
-Dade City and Zephyrhills are served with a line from Plant City.
+CSX Transportation operates three freight rail lines within the county.
+Dade City and Zephyrhills are served by the Wildwood Subdivision.
+The other two lines include the Brooksville Subdivision which runs close to US 41 and the Vitis Subdivision, which runs southeast into Lakeland.
 Amtrak formerly provided passenger rail service to Dade City on that line, but the stop was terminated in late 2004.
-The other two lines include the Brooksville Subdivision which runs close to US 41 and the Vitis Subdivision, which runs southeast into Lakeland.